Strong-AI-Lab/emotion/datasets/README.md

 Once these steps are done, you can use the feature extraction and dataset creation scripts.

+## Labels
+The format of the labels file is a simple mapping from *name* to emotional label, where *name* is the name of the audio file without file extension, (i.e. `name.wav` -> `name`).
+Some datasets (e.g. SAVEE) have duplicate names, so the speaker is prepended to make the names unique.
+The first column of the CSV is the name, and the second is the emotional label.

+Multiple label files can be created, just like multiple lists of clips.
+Label files act independently of clip lists, but when a given label file is used, it must have a label for each name in the clip list (but may contain superfluous labels).

 ## Schema
 The JSON metadata schema is currently unused, as most datasets use